 It’s an extra piece of content beyond the thing they’re reading.
 But it’s only available if they sign up for your list.

-So I add the story into a Convertkit sequence, give it a special form, and drop it into the post.
-Anyone reading the post who’s interested in a slice of historical horror can sign up to get the story right there in their inbox.
+So I added the story into a Convertkit sequence, gave it a special form, and dropped it into the post.
+See below!
+Anyone reading the post who’s interested in a slice of folklore horror can sign up to get the story right there in their inbox.

 I highly recommend that writers maintain a blog anyway but Convertkit makes it easy to link your blog and your email list.
 You can give people opportunities to entice readers to sign up without always giving away whole books.

-Sleeknote have a super useful post on 19 types of content upgrades you can investigate.
+Sleeknote has a super useful post on 19 types of content upgrades you can investigate.
 Convertkit does WordPress integrations far better than Mailchimp ever did.

 2) Segmentation is a breeze